What All Expecting Moms Need to Know About Folic Acid

 January 19, 2020

-Did you know January is Birth Defects Prevention Month?
-In honor of this, we’ll highlight this nutrient’s important roles during pregnancy.
+Here we highlight folic acid’s important roles during pregnancy.
 We’ll also explain how taking a daily prenatal vitamin supplement can boost levels of folic acid and help prevent birth defects.1

 What is Folic Acid?